AramZS/thespin/text-datagrid/Case-7xSEARCHWORD.markdown

 You managed to defeat the gargoyles, including banishing Phil the Metal Gargoyle to be a stable person in The Verdant.

-Al Hensah, is going to be their contact for the Cosa Nostra and will tell them all about future Vory incurions.
+Al Hensah, is going to be their contact for the Cosa Nostra and will tell them all about future Vory incursions.

 You also made friends with Bella, mob wizard.